-If you’re a sleep-deprived mom of a newborn, giving your all and feeling exhausted, don’t miss these important words of encouragement for mothers + get my free printable top 6 newborn sleep tips!
+If you’re a sleep-deprived new mom who’s feeling discouraged, don’t miss these amazing words of encouragement for mothers + get my free printable top 6 newborn sleep tips!

 Several years ago I was a new mom, wondering if I’d ever be back to my normal self again.